ModelEarth/localsite/start/steps/README.md

 Also clone the <a href='https://github.com/modelearth/apps/'>apps repo</a> if you are making a custom page.

-To redirect into a repo, you can place an index.html file in your webroot with the following:
+To redirect into a repo, you can place an index.html file in your webroot with the following redirect:

 	<script language="JavaScript">window.location="localsite/"</script>